Smoking On A Gas Grill Tutorial

 The Technique - Smoker Box

-Place your soaked chips inside the box, and then set it directly on the grill surface, somewhere to the side of your meat.
+Place your soaked chips (or smoker pellets) inside the box, and then set it directly on the grill surface, somewhere to the side of your meat.
 Then close your lid, set your temperature, and wait.
 The soaked wood chips will begin to smolder.
 The smoke that rolls off is rich in flavor and has the ability to really penetrate your meat.

 As you check on your barbecue, refill the box from time to time with fresh wood chips.
 The more cooking time you take, and the slower your chips smolder, depending on the internal temperature of your meat you need, the greater your reward will be when your meat is done.
 Although slow cooking takes a lot of cooking time, the results are usually the best.